 We teach the children the sound that the letter makes, not the letter name.
-At this stage we do not even say the name of the letter as that is confusing (this is introduced in the Summer Term.)
+At this stage we do not even say the name of the letter as that is confusing.

 We need to be careful that we teach the correct pronunciation - no schwaring!!!